prezet/blog-template/README.md

 │   │   └── prezet.css      # Contains the Tailwind v4 CSS
 │   └── views/
 │       ├── components/
-│       │   └── prezet/     # A collection of Blade components used in the documentation │       └── prezet/         # Page level Blade views for the index, show, and ogimage routes ├── prezet/                 # Example content containng markdown files and images ├── package.json            # Modified with added node dependencies
+│       │   └── prezet/     # A collection of Blade components used in the template │       └── prezet/         # Page level Blade views for the index, show, and ogimage routes ├── prezet/                 # Example content containng markdown files and images ├── package.json            # Modified with added node dependencies